 “When a couple decide to divorce, they often need to find large amounts of money at short notice,” says Stephen Clark at bridging finance company Finbri.
 “This could be to buy a new property, or to buy out their partner’s interest in the family home or business.
 Divorce Bridging loans can provide a solution.”
 Selling a property at short notice is seldom ideal: it may disrupt children’s schooling, or mean accepting a below-market valuation.
 The same issues apply to a business.
 A fire sale is unlikely to yield an optimum price.

 “By using bridging finance - often secured on the value of a property - a couple can divide their assets without the disadvantages of a forced sale,” adds Clark.
-“A bridging loan can be very useful in smoothing the path towards an amicable separation and allowing people to get on with their lives.”
+“Such finance can be very useful in smoothing the path towards an amicable separation and allowing people to get on with their lives.”

 Where there are significant assets to divide, there are likely to be unavoidable costs in any divorce.
 To keep other expenses to a minimum, here are four suggestions: